LUXER ONE BLOG

 4. Security

 Both locker types improve security compared to unsecured package rooms.
-However, smart lockers often include:
+However, automated lockers often include:

 • Audit trails